eonum/mcl-editor/README.md

 Based on this rules the parser will be generated using the following commands (make sure peggy is installed globally):

-create the parser.js from your grammar: -peggy medcodelogic.pegjs <br>
+create the parser.js from your grammar: $peggy medcodelogic.pegjs <br>

 ## Libraries